reuteras/DEIS/README.md

 Configure DEIS by changing three files:

 - Modify passwords in *.env*.
 If the downloaded files are password protected you must set the **ZIP_PASSWORD**.
-- Add a list of urls (one per line) for files to download to a file in the *urls* directory.
+- Add a list of URLs (one per line) for files to download to a file in the *urls* directory.
 - Copy *deis.cfg.default* to *deis.cfg* and update the settings described in the file.

 Setup Elasticsearch and Kibana by running the command below which will start a configuration container and dependent containers.